meconlin/lambda-scale-digitalocean/README.md

 ### Deploy

 The deploy directory contains shell scripts to create and upload a Lambda function as well as set policy on it.
-AWS cli installation and properly configured aws credentials on a must for this shell to work.
+AWS cli installation and properly configured aws credentials are a must for this shell to work.

 This deploy shell will NOT setup SQS/SNS/Cloudwatch.
 Nor will it configure the Lambda to listen for SNS events.
 At the time I created this repo the aws-cli could not set event triggers on Lambdas.
 You will have to do that via the AWS mgmt console.